dhowai/portfolio-2-destiny-class-quiz/README.md

     -   How to create a modal box [W3schools](https://www.w3schools.com/howto/howto_css_modals.asp)
 -   [EmailJS](https://www.emailjs.com/docs/tutorial/overview/) was used for the contact form element in the footer.
 -   The ReadMe file was written in reference to [The Code Institute sample README](https://github.com/Code-Institute-Solutions/SampleREADME),[The Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template), [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
+-   [Overstackflow](https://stackoverflow.com/) used to fix the issues with the javascript errors.

 ### Media